craig-lwy/happy_pet_clinic/README.md

 ---

-- For data cleaning methodology and records, please refer to [files in this folder](03_data_cleaning).
+- For data cleaning methodology and records, please refer to [files in this folder](/03_data_cleaning).
-- For data analysis related SQL queries and Excel workbook, please refer to [files in this folder](04_data_analysis).
+- For data analysis related SQL queries and Excel workbook, please refer to [files in this folder](/04_data_analysis).
-- For potential collaboration or further discussion, please contact me via my GitHub email.
+- For potential collaboration or further discussion, please contact me [via email](mailto:craig.lwy@gmail.com).